tmleeek/ChoiceStationery/wp/wp-content/plugins/better-wp-security/readme.txt

 5. Free malware scan powered by Sucuri SiteCheck.

 == Changelog ==

+= 6.7.0 =
+* New Feature: Introduces the Notification Center, a centralized place to manage and customize email notifications sent by iThemes Security.
+* Enhancement: Updated queries and prepare statements to account for changes to the esc_sql() function in WordPress 4.8.3.
+* Bug Fix: Corrected some Javascript and CSS links not generating correctly on Windows servers.

 = 6.6.1 =
  * Bug Fix: Fixed SQL query bug that resulted in the "Minutes to Remember Bad Login (check period)" setting being ignored.